IS-ENES3/IS-ENES-Website/pages/training-detailed.md

 ![oasistraining](../images/OASIS-MCT-3-resized.png)

+**You can find the recording of the webinar [here](https://www.youtube.com/watch?v=SfskX5wKugM) and download the full presentation [here](https://raw.githubusercontent.com/IS-ENES3/IS-ENES-Website/main/pdf_documents/20220505_WebinarCodeCoupling.pdf).**

 This webinar, first of a series of IS-ENES3 webinars, is organised by [CERFACS](https://cerfacs.fr/en/) to answer all questions you may have about code coupling and never dared to ask !

 The webinar will: